There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Several buses runs between the larger destinations in Helgeland.

-A number of ferries and express boats are ready to transport you between the destinations along the National Tourist Route Helgelandskysten (Rv17) and to and from the islands off the coast.
+A number of ferries and express boats are ready to transport you between the destinations along the Norwegian Scenic Route Helgelandskysten (Rv17) and to and from the islands off the coast.

 Find out more at Helgeland’s official website.